canonical/netbox/docs/features/api-integration.md

 ## Webhooks

-A webhook is a mechanism for conveying to some external system a change that took place in NetBox.
+A webhook is a mechanism for conveying to some external system a change that has taken place in NetBox.
 For example, you may want to notify a monitoring system whenever the status of a device is updated in NetBox.
-This can be done by creating a webhook for the device model in NetBox and identifying the webhook receiver.
+To do this, first create a [webhook](../models/extras/webhook.md) identifying the remote receiver (URL), HTTP method, and any other necessary parameters.
+Then, define an [event rule](../models/extras/eventrule.md) which is triggered by device changes to transmit the webhook.

 When NetBox detects a change to a device, an HTTP request containing the details of the change and who made it be sent to the specified receiver.
 Webhooks are an excellent mechanism for building event-based automation processes.
 To learn more about this feature, check out the [webhooks documentation](../integrations/webhooks.md).

 ## Prometheus Metrics